Lesson 4: Time and Dates (Expressing Time & Date)

 Going somewhere

-• What time are you going to work today?
+• What time are you having lunch today?

-This sentence asks about the time when someone is going to work.
+This sentence asks about the time when someone is going to have lunch.
 The pattern for this type of question is [subject] + [time expression] + [verb] + [object].

 • I get up at 6 o’clock every day.